dhis2/dhis2-docs/src/developer/web-api/overview.md

 ## Introduction { #webapi_introduction }

 The Web API adheres to many of the principles behind the REST architectural style.
-To mention some few and important ones:
+To mention some important ones:

 1. The fundamental building blocks are referred to as *resources*.
 A resource can be anything exposed to the Web, from a document to a business process - anything a client might want to interact with.
     The information aspects of a resource can be retrieved or exchanged through resource *representations*.
 A representation is a view of a resource's state at any given time.
-For instance, the *reportTable* resource in DHIS2 represents a tabular report of aggregated data for a certain set of parameters.
-This resource can be retrieved in a variety of representation formats including HTML, PDF, and MS Excel.
+For instance, the *visualizations* resource in DHIS2 represents visualizations of aggregated data for a certain set of parameters.
+This resource can be retrieved in a variety of representation formats including JSON and CSV.
 2. All resources can be uniquely identified by a *URI* (also referred to as *URL*).
 All resources have a default representation.
 You can indicate that you are interested in a specific representation by supplying an *Accept* HTTP header, a file extension or a *format* query parameter.
-So in order to retrieve the PDF representation of a report table you can supply an *Accept: application/pdf* header or append *.pdf* or *?format=pdf* to your request URL.
+So in order to retrieve a CSV representation of an analytics data response you can supply an *Accept: application/csv* header or append *.csv* or *?format=csv* to your request URL.
 3. Interactions with the API requires the correct use of HTTP *methods* or *verbs*.
 This implies that for a resource you must issue a *GET* request when you want to retrieve it, *POST* request when you want to create one, *PUT* when you want to update it and *DELETE* when you want to remove it.
-So if you want to retrieve the default representation of a report table you can send a GET request to e.g.
-    */reportTable/iu8j/hYgF6t*, where the last part is the report table identifier.

-4. Resource representations are *linkable*, meaning that representations advertise other resources which are relevant to the current one by embedding links into itself (please be aware that you need to request *href* in your field filter to have this working.
-    This feature greatly improves the usability and robustness of the API as we will see later.
-For instance, you can easily navigate to the indicators which are associated with a report table from the *reportTable* resource through the embedded links using your preferred representation format.

-While all of this might sound complicated, the Web API is actually very simple to use.
-We will proceed with a few practical examples in a minute.

 ## Authentication { #webapi_authentication }